RIXUS

 The first player to have 3 spoils of war tokens at the beginning of their turn wins the game.

-Card games also need cohesive branding.
+A card game’s success hinges on cohesive branding.
 From the moment the players pick up the game box to the announcement of a winner, every interaction with the game should be consistent.

 Card Motifs